First Choice has partnered with FoodForward SA to distribute donated dairy products to selected organisations that assist the less fortunate.

 Get involved and #move4goodness

 In a bid to raise R120, 000 worth of dairy product donations, the #move4goodness initiative calls on South Africans to do a dance, a shimmy, a shake, a twerk, any kind of movement and share their video or picture using the hashtag #move4goodness and tagging @firstchoiceSA.
-Each upload is worth R100, so get involved and help First Choice and FoodForward SA raise a further R90, 000 over the festive season.
+Each upload is worth R100, so get involved and help First Choice and FoodForward SA raise a further R90, 000.